 - Contact Our Office If Needed: If you notice your crown coming loose, sensitivity to sweet foods, or damage to your restoration, call Integrated Dental.

 We encourage you to call us if you have any questions about dental crown care and treatment.
-You may schedule a dental appointment with our team on our website or call Integrated Dental at 941-270-9755.
+You may schedule an appointment with our team on our website or call Integrated Dental at 941-270-9755.
 We’re here to provide you with restorations that look and function naturally and last for years to come.